 But really this post is not about all the little niggles that can affect our emotional wellbeing.
 It’s more about not making assumptions about what someone else thinks or feels.
 I do this myself a lot without meaning to.
 For instance, if someone doesn’t respond to my efforts to contact them I often assume they don’t care or aren’t interested in being in touch.
 We’ve all had the ‘they’re online but aren’t bothering to read my text’ moment.
 Okay, sometimes if it walks like a duck and quacks like a duck, you know…it’s a duck.
 But more often than not, I realize retrospectively the person is just busy or dealing with some challenge of their own.
 Almost like their world doesn’t revolve around me.
 Whaaaat?!
 Then I feel silly.

-I realize the assumption stems from my own inner world and not on theirs.
-In my mind, I might be feeling lonely, or insecure, or maybe I miss them.
+I realize the assumption stems from my own inner world and not from theirs.
+My perspective might be that I am feeling lonely, or I miss them, or I feel insecure because previous experience has dealt me the ‘duck’ that really wasn’t interested.
 So when their response doesn’t match my need, my mind convinces me of their feelings in the matter.
 This kind of projection can cause all sorts of miscommunication and unnecessary hurt.
 I use this example because it happens to many of us every day in hundreds of tiny ways.
 Someone takes an odd tone of voice so we assume they don’t like us.
 Someone behaves differently to what we are used to so we label them as weird.
 Someone seems aloof so we decide they are rude.
 Someone doesn’t join in so we assume they are anti-social.
 But what if the odd tone was disguising nervousness?
 What if the unusual behaviour stems from being on the spectrum?
 What if the aloof person doesn’t know how to connect to others?
 What if the one not joining in is painfully shy?

 It is usual and human to make split-second assessments of people, situations, and intentions based on the evidence we have in front of us.
 But it is kind and emotionally intelligent to take a moment to consider what might be going on under the surface.
 I am all for protecting yourself and drawing boundaries.
 In fact, I think it’s vital and smart.
 But I am also for giving people the benefit of the doubt and realising that mental and emotional wellbeing could be greatly improved if we offered a little more understanding and consideration for what someone else might be feeling on the inside.